-80. “Recreational path” means an improved lane, path, road, trail, or walkway, whether paved, cleared, or hardened with shell, clay, rock, or other materials, to provide a corridor for travel between destinations primarily by walking, biking, or use of non-internal combustion vehicles.
+“Recreational path” means an improved lane, path, road, trail, or walkway, whether paved, cleared, or hardened with shell, clay, rock, or other materials, to provide a corridor for travel between destinations primarily by walking, biking, or use of non-internal combustion vehicles.

-81. “Regional stormwater management system” means a system designed, constructed, operated, and maintained to collect convey, store, absorb, inhibit, treat, use or reuse stormwater to prevent or reduce flooding, overdrainage, environmental degradation and water pollution or otherwise affect the quantity and quality of discharges from multiple parcels and projects within the drainage area served by the regional system, where the term “drainage area” refers to the land or development that is served by or contributes stormwater to the regional system.
+“Redevelopment” means the construction on sites having existing commercial, industrial, institutional, roadway, or residential land uses, excluding silviculture or agriculture, where the existing land use has not been previously permitted under Part IV of Chapter 373 F.S., where all or part of the existing impervious surface is removed and replaced with new impervious surface, which has the same or lesser area as the existing impervious surface, and the same or less intense land use, based on respective EMC values.

-82. “Regional watershed” means a watershed as delineated in Rule 62-342.200, F.A.C.
+“Regional stormwater management system” means a system designed, constructed, operated, and maintained to collect convey, store, absorb, inhibit, treat, use or reuse stormwater to prevent or reduce flooding, overdrainage, environmental degradation and water pollution or otherwise affect the quantity and quality of discharges from multiple parcels and projects within the drainage area served by the regional system, where the term “drainage area” refers to the land or development that is served by or contributes stormwater to the regional system.

-83. “Residential Canal System” means those canals whose uplands are occupied predominantly by residential single-family or multi-family dwelling units.
+“Regional watershed” means a watershed as delineated in Rule 62-342.200, F.A.C.

-84. “Registered Professional” means a professional registered or licensed by and in the State of Florida and practicing under Chapter 471, 472, 481, or 492, F.S.
+“Registered Professional” means a professional registered or licensed by and in the State of Florida and practicing under Chapter 471, 472, 481, or 492, F.S.

-85. “Remove” or “removal” means cessation of use and maintenance of a project, or part of a project, accompanied by elimination of all or part of the project.
+“Remove” or “removal” means cessation of use and maintenance of a project, or part of a project, accompanied by elimination of all or part of the project.